efugier/smartcat/README.md

 sc "my quick question"
 ```

-which will likely be your fastest path to answer: a shortcut to opens your terminal then type 4 characters.
+which will likely be **your fastest path to answer**: a shortcut to open your terminal (if you're not in it already), `sc` and you're set.
 No tab finding, no logins, no redirects etc.

 **To enhance coding:**